IBM/ai-on-z-101/docs/z16Accel.md

 For further details, use the navigation bar on this page to select a 'Featured Frameworks and Technologies' choice.

-Each of these are available as standalone packages, free of charge, or embedded within IBM products such as Watson Machine Learning for z/OS and Cloud Pak for Data.
+Each of these are available as standalone packages, free of charge, or embedded within IBM products such as  Machine Learning for z/OS and Cloud Pak for Data.

 Further reading: